Considering A Child’s College Expenses In Divorce

 New Jersey family law states that parents must continue to support their child as long as their child is in post-high school education.
 Part of that support may include college expenses.
-Robin Jill Schneider is a New Jersey Supreme Court-Certified Matrimonial Attorney who can help you with complicated family law matters like determining college contributions.
+My name is Robin Jill Schneider, and I am a New Jersey Supreme Court-certified matrimonial law attorney who can help you with complicated family law matters like determining college contributions.

 Factors That Determine When Parents Must Contribute To College Expenses

 You will have to determine as a family whether the law requires you to contribute to your child’s college education.
 The law sets out many factors, and they can be quite confusing.
 These factors include but are not limited to: